|

 entropies, and spectroscopic entropies.

-exam on the Friday, testing all the material from Chapter 17 to Chapter 22.
-The
+material from Chapter 17 to Chapter 22.
+The exam will last approximately 1 hour

 Unit 3: Solution Thermodynamics

-Week 7: Chapter 25.
-Solid-liquid solutions.
-Raoult’s law and Henry’s
+25. Solid-liquid solutions.
+Raoult’s law and Henry’s law standard states.

-Chapter 25, including handouts on regular solution theory.
-The exam will last
+Chapter 24 and Chapter 25, including handouts on regular solution theory.
+The

 Unit 4: Physical and Chemical